ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 I use these parts to tune in the profiles for my volcano:

-- Tevo test cube
+- Tevo test cube - own version
 - 10mm cube
-- Stringing test

 My priorities for the profiles: